-- 11. Seek to accomplish full coverage in the western hemisphere - 12.
+- 11. Seek to accomplish full coverage in Canada and the US - 12.
 Serve multi-jurisdictional and broad scale level data needs - 13.
 Strengthen the recognition and reputation of NatureServe and the member programs - 14.
-Build relationships with international conservation organizations (i.e., IUCN) - 15.
+Build relationships with international conservation organizations (e.g., IUCN) - 15.
 Build the client base at international, national and regional levels